TimBrandler/MoleMorphConflict/README.md

-# MorpholgyVSGeneTrees
+# MoleMorph Conflict
-Project for testing disagreements of phylogenetic trees based on morphological traits and trees based on molecular sequences
+Testing the impact of topological disconcordance between molecular and morphological data under inference using the FBD